Arthur-Milchior/anki-copy-note/README.md

 To copy a note:
 1. Open the card browser
 2. Select at least one note.
-3. Go to "Edit > Note Copy"
+3. Go to "Edit > Note Copy".
    The keyboard shortcut is configurable;
    the default is Ctrl+C